What Everyone Needs to Know about Computers & Computing at SFU

 If you have a virus or your system is causing network problems SFU will block your computer.
 If you are on a lab router your whole lab will be blocked.
 See me if you suspect a virus or networking problem.

 SFU Wireless is installed throughout biology.
+You may connect directly to the ethernet - SFU uses DHCP.
 Use your web browser to connect to SFUNET and it will prompt you to log on with your SFU account for internet access.
 I recommend you setup access to SFUNET-secure and Eduroam, which will give you wireless access at other B.C. institutions such as UBC and UVic.
 Instructions are at http://www.sfu.ca/itservices/wireless/.

 7) Information Security